 Choosing the Right Staff Augmentation Solution

-You need to think over several significant factors when choosing the right talent augmentation partner.
-The right approach will help you find resources that line up with what your organization needs.
+You need to consider several significant factors when choosing the right talent augmentation partner.
+The right approach will help you find resources that align with what your organization needs.

 Best Practices for Hiring Managers Using Talent Augmentation